 She’s done it before.
 For all the opprobrium Republicans heap on her now, they respected her as a senator from New York and a secretary of state.
 She got legislation done.
 She played an important role in putting stronger sanctions on Iran, which led to an agreement to dismantle that country’s nuclear program, and she helped Armenia and Turkey normalize relations (a deal that sadly fell apart a few years later).
 She restored America’s security obligations to New Zealand and traveled widely across Asia, including to formerly closed Burma, to put flesh on the bones of Obama’s strategic “pivot” to the region.

 Clinton didn’t get everything right.
-Her “reset” in America’s relations with Russia turned out to be a farce and Clinton was an early advocate of the “Arab Spring,” a position that led to America withdrawing its support from Hosni Mubarak in Egypt and supporting the rebels in the war in Libya.
+Her “reset” in American relations with Russia turned out to be a farce and Clinton was an early advocate of the “Arab Spring,” a position that led to America withdrawing its support from Hosni Mubarak in Egypt and supporting the rebels in Libya.
 We’re not sure if the United States could and should have made different choices in either case, but neither has turned out well.

 Clinton’s campaign is said to lack an overarching theme, but we’re relieved she doesn’t overpromise (remember hope and change?).
 Nor does she pretend that her effort to get elected represents a wider movement.
 Campaigns seldom do.